brandongregory/dndhelp/src/roleplaying/using-stage-plays.md

 The “play within a play” plot device has been used in Shakespeare plays as well as Final Fantasy games, and for good reason: it’s a great way to provide foreshadowing for your campaign.
 Having a play that mirrors the plot of your game can allow the DM to hint at what’s to come or provide a dramatic parallel to the party’s actions.

 One great pop culture example of using a play for foreshadowing was the play toward the end of _Avatar: The Last Airbender_.
 The play hit on various plot points the party had dealt with throughout their journey and took a meta look at them, such as completely skipping over a mini-arc that fans widely regarded as the worst.
-In the end, though, the play took a turn for the serious by showing what would happen in the near future if the party failed in their task.
+In the end, though, the play took a turn for the serious by showing what would happen if the party failed in their task.

 In TTRPGs, you should avoid using plays as a lore dump.
 Either summarize the play or (even better) get the players to participate in the play.
 Have players play either recurring NPCs or each other (pro tip: have players play other players’ characters for maximum satire) to give this a meta-parody feel like in _Avatar_.
 This makes it easier to work in a little bit of foreshadowing at the end of a play.